-Problem Statement 2: Students need to pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school Root Cause: Students have had a history of lack of progress and growth in passing EOC assessments preventing them from graduating
+Problem Statement 2: Students must pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school, MBLC must increase their knowledge and their confidence to help them to pass.
+Root Cause: Many MBLC Students have long history of failed tests and lack of growth in passing EOC assessments.
+This history has lead to feelings of self doubt and a willingness to work on the tests preventing them from graduating